sproutfund/website_evergreen/program/hive.md

       - title: "MozFest"
         image: "/photos/programs/hive/mozfest-2013.jpg"
-        description: "As the global steward of the Hive Learning Networks, Mozilla invited partners from North America, Europe, Asia and beyond to London to make a better web."
+        description: "As the global steward of the Hive Learning Networks, Mozilla invited partners from North America, Europe, Asia, and beyond to London to make a better web."

   - title: "Share & Spread Connected Learning"
     description: